lidiancracy/JDataMine/README.md

 - The `script` folder contains the scripts we used for statistical analysis of the datasets.

-- The `score` folder can be used to score any dataset and display the score distribution in the form of a heatmap.
+- The `hotmap` folder can be used to score any dataset and display the score distribution in the form of a heatmap.